KuchnowskiP/KinguinInternshipTask/README.md

 Please replace `{id}` with the ID of the book you want to delete.

-**Note**: If you desire more examples, please refer to the Swagger UI documentation available at `http://localhost:8080/swagger-ui.html`.
+**Note**: If you would like to see more examples, please refer to the Swagger UI documentation available at `http://localhost:8080/swagger-ui.html`.

 ## Example API Responses
 ### Success Response for GET all books